gsoft-inc/sg-orbit/CONTRIBUTING.md

 Once the *package.json* is generated, please read again the [GSoft Github guidelines](https://github.com/gsoft-inc/github-guidelines#npm-package-name) and make sure the package name, author and license are valid.

-Dont forget to add the [npm scope](https://docs.npmjs.com/about-scopes) *@orbit-ui* before the package name.
+Dont forget to add the [npm scope](https://docs.npmjs.com/about-scopes) *"@orbit-ui"* before the package name.
 For example if the project name is "foo", your package name should be "@orbit-ui/foo".

 Make sure the package publish access is *public* by adding the following to the *package.json* file: